 Prescription medication can be essential for some people living with depression, anxiety or another mental health condition.
 But can you mix sources of caffeine — like coffee or energy drinks — and antidepressants or anti-anxiety meds?

 "With modest doses of caffeine, most people don't experience any difficulty with their antidepressants," says Timothy B. Sullivan, MD, psychiatrist and chair of Psychiatry and Behavioral Sciences at Northwell Health's Staten Island University Hospital in New York City.
 "So if you're on antidepressants and drinking one or two cups of coffee a day, I don't typically recommend cutting back."

-This holds true for people taking the most commonly prescribed class of antidepressants, selective serotonin reuptake inhibitors, or SSRIs, Dr. Sullivan says.
-According to the Mayo Clinic, SSRIs include medications like:
+This holds true for people taking the most commonly prescribed class of mental health medication, called selective serotonin reuptake inhibitors, or SSRIs, Dr. Sullivan says.
+According to the Mayo Clinic, SSRIs include drugs like:

 - Prozac (fluoxetine)

 - Celexa (citalopram)